Do not trust unsolicited callers

 If you have a real technical problem, seek help from a reputable company or individual.
 Never allow a stranger to access your computer remotely.

-If your computer is running Windows, for example, check for updates, new operating systems, and technical support directly from Microsoft.
+If your computer is running Windows, for example, check for updates, new operating systems, and technical support directly from Microsoft's website.
+To avoid Microsoft Tech Support scams, do not call a phone number, click on any link or download any file from an unsolicited email claiming to be from Microsoft.

 PC Matic offers US-based online technical support, seven days a week completely free of charge.
 Based on over 21 years of service, we have found online support to be the most effective and efficient for our users.
-We do NOT offer phone based support.
-There are three ways to access PC Matic support:
+There are three ways to access PC Matic technical support:

-Our dedicated technical support team is available 7 days a week to effectively assist our customers.
+Our dedicated technical support team is available 7 days a week 365 days a year to effectively assist our customers with PC Matic questions or problems via email at no added charge.

 Online SupportOur technical support department can be reached through the Support option located in your PC Matic app.